RA3D/GPT-Chat/README.md

 4. Replace `"your_api_key"` with your actual OpenAI API key, which should be a string like `"sk-abcdefgh1234567890"`.
 5. Save the changes to the `chat_gpt.py` file.

-Now your ChatGPT application is ready to use with your OpenAI API key.
+Now your GPT Chat application is ready to use with your OpenAI API key.

 ## Customization